rrcoder0167/Orange-Chat/README.md

 Press CTRL+C to quit
 ```

 The last thing you have to do is go to your web browser and type in the link `http://127.0.0.1:5000` or whatever url shows up when you run `flask run`.
-You should see the current progress of the Orange Chat application.
+If you want to quit the program, just go back to your terminal and do You should see the current progress of the Orange Chat application.
 At times, it may not work if there is a certain error that I'm trying to fix on my local copy, not commited to github.
 If there are any issues or features you would like to suggest, add a bug or issue in this github repo.

-# Current Development Progress
+## Current Development Progress

 - [x] Starting the Project and Creating the initial landing page
 - [x] Creating the Login/Signup Page